NickAnthony/Udacity-React-Redux-Employee-Polls-Web/README.md

    existing users.)
 3. Whenever the user types something in the address bar, the user is asked to log in before the requested page is shown.

-4. Please order polls by date, newest first.
-The polls in both categories are arranged from the most recently created (top) to the least recently created (bottom).
-5. The application asks the user to sign in and shows a 404 page if that poll does not exist
+4. The application asks the user to sign in and shows a 404 page if that poll does not exist

 ## Data